Sushant696/Java-Practice-Questions/README.md

-These are the question for java:- Sem II Practice Questions.
+These are the question for Object Oriented Programming (OOP) module:- Sem II Practice Questions.